 - Our Story

-A gorgeous, fine wool sateen, Vancouver is made without any chemicals which can harm you or the ecosystem (it is Oeko-Tex 100 certified, after all).
-Although tested to be one of our highest rated upholstery fabrics at 40,000 Martindale1, its lovely drape and luminosity also make it a superb choice for window treatments.
+A gorgeous, fine wool sateen, Vancouver has lovely drape and luminosity.
+Though lightweight, it is tested to be one of our highest rated upholstery fabrics at 40,000 Martindale1 It also makes a superb choice for window treatments.

 100% non-mulesed wool